teijatestaaja/kotlin-self-study/kotlin-learning-diary.md

 This is my learning diary on Kotlin programming language.
 The self-study project was started on week 8 in 2020.

-Total time spent on the project: 1795 minutes (29 hours 55 minutes)
+Total time spent on the project: 1795 minutes (30 hours)

 ## Steps from zero to hero in Kotlin